joshuadavidthomas/django-github-app/README.md

     - App ID
     - Client ID
     - Name
-    - Private Key (either the file object itself or the actual text)
+    - Private Key
     - Webhook Secret
+    - Webhook URL

+   For the Private Key, you will be able to use either the file contents or the file itself to authenticate with GitHub.
+See step 5 below for more information about private key configuration.

+   For the Webhook URL, the endpoint is up to you.
+See step 4 below for how the endpoint is configured.
+Using these installation instructions as an example, you would enter `<your project's base url>/gh/` as the Webhook URL.

 2. Install the package from PyPI: